taliweiss/tw-intro-to-lab-automation-project-requirements/Project6-LED_turns_ON_for_5_seconds_on_button_press/README.md

 ## Write a program that does the following:
 - Turn on an LED on pin 4 when a button is pressed using interrupts
 - The LED should turn off after 5 seconds
+- Do not use a delay() function here.
+Please use the system clock to measure the time. look for the millis() function in the Arduino reference.
 Test the code and make sure it works as expected paste a screen shot from the logic analyzer below: